-Contact and phone number on every single text message - This is a great feature for your lawyer or for court!
-Decipher TextMessage has a unique preference that automatically includes the contact name and phone number on every text message.
-Many in the legal community including attorneys, judges, and legal advisors require this feature for court since it helps ensure that it's clear and obvious who is the sender and recipient of every specific SMS text or iMessage.
+Contact and phone number on every single text message - Decipher TextMessage has a unique preference that automatically includes the contact name and phone number on every text message.
+This is a very helpful feature for your lawyer or for court.
+Many in the legal community including attorneys, judges, and legal advisors require this feature for court as it helps make it clear and obvious who sent and received each specific text message or iMessage.

 Privacy - With Decipher TextMessage, all your saved text message data is local and private on your computer.
 The user controls everything and nothing is stored on servers or in the cloud.
 This means that all your text messages that you are preparing or saving for court or for your lawyer are secure on your personal computer or your attorney's computer.

-You can also read testimonials here from other people who have successfully used the software to print messages for court or their lawyer.
+You can read product testimonials from other people who have successfully used the software to print text messages for court or their lawyer.

-Video Instructions - How to Print Text Message for Court
+Video Instructions - How to Print Text Messages for Court

 Follow along with our helpful video instructions about best ways to print out text messages for court or trial

-Simply click on the video below if you want to follow along with the step-by-step instructions to print text messages for court or trial.
+Click on the video below if you want watch and learn the step-by-step instructions to print text messages and iMessages for court or trial.

 Are iPhone screenshots helpful for printing text messages for court or trial?

-Taking screenshots of your text messages can sometimes be an easy solution, however it all depends on your specific needs.
+Taking screenshots of your text messages can sometimes be an easy solution, however it all depends on your specific needs or situation.
 Things to keep in mind about screenshots on both Android devices and iPhones or iPads include:

 How many text messages do you need to print? - If you only need to print a small amount of messages, you might find taking screenshots a great solution for your needs.
 It's free and you can do it instantly.
-However, if you have a large number of text messages, it's not very practical since it will take you an exorbitant amount of time and effort to accomplish the task.
+However, if you have a large number of text messages, most people find the screenshot method not very practical since it will take you an exorbitant amount of time and effort to accomplish the task.